 Several studies that considered the differences between women and men with axial spondyloarthritis showed that women had different disease manifestations from men.
 Men with ankylosing spondylitis show higher scores on the Bath Ankylosing Spondylitis Disease Activity Index (BASDAI) and modified Stoke Ankylosing Spondylitis Spine Scores than women do.
 This suggests that men with axial spondyloarthritis show more radiographic damage and radiographic progression on X-rays.

 The age of disease onset of axial spondyloarthritis does not differ between males and females.
 However, men and women tend to experience different symptoms and clinical characteristics of axial spondyloarthritis.
 Scientists believe this is likely due to biological differences in the genes, immune systems, and hormone levels in men and women.

 Researchers believe sex hormones may activate various genes that influence a person’s immune response.
-Estrogen, the female sex hormone, is a complicated factor in several autoimmune diseases — protecting women against some autoimmune conditions and contributing to others.
+The hormone estrogen is a complicated factor in several autoimmune diseases — protecting women against some autoimmune conditions and contributing to others.
 One study on mice suggested that estrogen may play an anti-inflammatory role in spondyloarthritis, but more research is needed before any conclusions can be drawn about the influence of sex hormones on axial spondyloarthritis in women.

 Sex hormones are known to have specific effects on a person’s immune system.
 Research suggests that men with axial spondyloarthritis tend to have higher levels of tumor necrosis factor (TNF) alpha, C-reactive protein, and interleukin-17 compared with women.